Mike Robertson (baseball)

-Michael Francis Robertson (born October 9, 1970) is an American former Major League Baseball (MLB) first baseman/outfielder who played for the Chicago White Sox, Philadelphia Phillies, and Arizona Diamondbacks from 1996 to 1998.
+Michael Francis Robertson (born October 9, 1970) is an American former Major League Baseball (MLB) first baseman and outfielder who played for the Chicago White Sox, Philadelphia Phillies, and Arizona Diamondbacks from 1996 to 1998.

 Biography

-A native of Norwich, Connecticut, Robertson attended the University of Southern California, and in 1989 and 1990 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
+Born in Norwich, Connecticut, Robertson attended the University of Southern California, and in 1989 and 1990 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Drafted by the Chicago White Sox in the 3rd round of the 1991 Major League Baseball Draft, Robertson would make his Major League Baseball debut with the White Sox on September 6, 1996, and appear in his final game on June 26, 1998.

 Robertson was a member of the inaugural Arizona Diamondbacks team that began play in Major League Baseball in 1998.

 Robertson took a job in the Boston Red Sox front office in 2014 as President of Scouting and Player Development.